freer4/stackagejs/README.md

 ## API definitions
 The minimum endpoints for default interactions.
 Created for each model on the back end, consumed by the front end.

-- [POST] /{ModelName}/save - Takes json output from the Model object on the front-end and creates or (updates, if PK provided) it in the database.
+- [POST] /{Model.pathname}/save - Takes json output from the Model object on the front-end and creates or (updates, if PK provided) it in the database.
 Returns a record, including the generated PK if this was a create.
-- [POST] /{ModelName}/save-many - Takes an array of json outputs from the Model objects on the front-end.
+- [POST] /{Model.pathname}/save-many - Takes an array of json outputs from the Model objects on the front-end.
 Creates or Updates each as appropriate.
 Returns an array of records, including the generated PKs.
-- [POST] /{ModelName}/delete - Takes the PK of a record to delete, returns bool
+- [POST] /{Model.pathname}/delete - Takes the PK of a record to delete, returns bool
-- [GET] /{Model}/{id} - Returns the record from the corresponding PK
+- [GET] /{Model.pathname}/{id} - Returns the record from the corresponding PK
-- [GET] /{Model}/list/{ids} - Returns array of records for the CSV PK list provided
+- [GET] /{Model.pathname}/list/{ids} - Returns array of records for the CSV PK list provided
-- [GET] /{Model}/all - Returns all available data for the given model
+- [GET] /{Model.pathname}/all - Returns all available data for the given model
-- [GET] /{Model}/all-ids - Returns all available ids for the given model
+- [GET] /{Model.pathname}/all-ids - Returns all available ids for the given model

+Model.pathname should be the model name in kebab-case by default.

 ## Model definitions
 The model format created by the back end for any given front end to consume.